Landline: Successors

-By means of porting, voice over IP services can host landline numbers previously hosted on traditional fixed telephone networks.
-VoIP services can be used anywhere an internet connection is available on many devices including smartphones, giving great flexibility to where calls may be answered and thus facilitating remote, mobile and home working, for example.
+Voice Over IP services can host landline numbers previously hosted on traditional fixed telephone networks.
+VoIP services can be used anywhere an Internet connection is available on many devices including smartphones, giving great flexibility to where calls may be answered and thus facilitating remote, mobile and home working, for example.
 VoIP porting allows landline numbers to remain in use, whilst freeing them from actual landlines tied to one location.
-This is useful where landline numbers are believed to be preferred by callers, or where it is preferable that legacy landline numbers remain connected.